bsmahi/course-preparations/spring-boot-rabbitmq/README.md

-# Spring Boot RabbitMQ Integration
+# Spring Boot With RabbitMQ Integration

 This project demonstrates how to integrate RabbitMQ with a Spring Boot application using different exchange types:
 - Direct Exchange